Consultancy that delivers growth

 Strategic communications for Clarion Housing Group

-During 2025-6, I was appointed by Clarion Housing Group, the UK’s largest housing association, to provide strategic communications support in four areas: Change, Corporate Affairs, Internal Communications and the development of the People Strategy 2026–30.
+Between 2025 and 2026, I was appointed by the Group Executive Team of Clarion Housing Group, the UK's largest housing association, to provide strategic consultancy in four areas: change communications, corporate affairs, internal communications, and strategy development.

 Engaging colleagues with change

-Clarion’s organisation-wide transformation programme, Connect, was underway but its scale and iterative approach had created challenges for colleague engagement.
-Having completed a review of internal stakeholders, I developed a narrative framework that provided a clear ‘reason to believe’ and improved coordination of messaging from leadership and across internal channels.
+Clarion's organisation-wide transformation programme, Connect, was underway but its scale and iterative approach had created challenges for colleague engagement.
+I reviewed existing communications activity and developed a narrative framework that gave colleagues a clear reason to believe in the change, improving coordination of messaging from leadership and across internal channels.

-Content was tailored to key colleague personas and activated through monthly newsletters and all-colleague Check-Ins.
-This newsroom approach shifted communications about change from broadcast to dialogue, increasing reach and gaining positive feedback from colleagues.
+Content was tailored to key colleague groups and delivered through a dedicated change newsroom, with monthly newsletters and all-colleague Check-Ins.
+The newsroom approach shifted communications about change from broadcast to dialogue, increasing reach and drawing positive feedback from colleagues.

-The Corporate Affairs team wanted to embed a strategic, forward-looking approach that would enable the team to be more innovative.
-I worked with the senior leadership team to improve planning and establish blueprints for integrated campaigning and evaluation.
-This included facilitating planning away days, delivering a 2026 innovation roadmap and developing proposals for an outcomes-focused evaluation dashboard.
+The Corporate Affairs team wanted a more strategic, forward-looking approach that would drive innovation and enable the team to meet increased internal and external stakeholder demand.
+I worked with the senior leadership team to improve planning and apply the latest technologies, including AI, to build frameworks for integrated campaigning and evaluation.
+This included bi-annual planning away days, a 2026 innovation roadmap and introducing a real-time evaluation dashboard that connected communications outcomes to organisational risk and resident experience.

-For the Internal Communications team, I introduced practical planning tools and advised on the use of AI to build confidence in using Co-pilot to improve campaign planning, audience insight and content delivery.
-This helped position the team as a more visible strategic function and developed capability within the team.
+For the Internal Communications team, I introduced practical planning tools and advised on using AI to improve campaign planning, audience insight and content delivery.
+This helped the team operate as a more visible strategic function and strengthened capability.

 Why it mattered